pipeforce/pipeforce.github.io/docs/guides/170_faas.md

 ## Use a custom function name

-By default the name of the function inside the script must be `function`, for example, lets assume you have this function script deployed under name `myapp.helloworld`:
+By default the name of the function inside the script must be `function`, for example, lets assume you have this function script deployed under name `myapp:helloworld`:

 ```python
 def function():